 - South Indian Style: Add curry leaves and mustard seeds while heating the oil.
 This gives the dish a South Indian flavor profile.
 Serve with dosa or idli for an authentic experience.

-How To Make Channa Masala
+🔪How To Make Channa Masala

-Step Two: Put in the boiled chickpeas.
+- Step 2: Put in the boiled chickpeas.
 Add the tomato puree and the sauce.
 Add water or vegetable stock so that the liquid covers the chickpeas.
 Simmer over low heat for about 15 minutes.
 A couple of spoonfuls of chickpeas can be mashed with a fork to thicken the gravy.
 At the end of cooking, add chopped cilantro and salt.

 - Soak Chickpeas Overnight: If using dried chickpeas, soak them overnight and cook with a pinch of baking soda to ensure they are soft and creamy.
 Canned chickpeas can be rinsed thoroughly to remove excess sodium.